Kurento/kurento/source/user/installation.rst

 Local Upgrade
 =============

-To upgrade a local installation of Kurento Media Server, you have to edit the file ``/etc/apt/sources.list.d/kurento.list`` that was created on :ref:`installation-local`, to write the new version number.
-After changing that file, you can choose between 2 options to actually apply the upgrade:
+To upgrade a local installation of Kurento Media Server, you have to write the new version number into the file ``/etc/apt/sources.list.d/kurento.list``, which was created during :ref:`installation-local`.
+After editing that file, you can choose between 2 options to actually apply the upgrade:

 A. **Upgrade all system packages**.